gorgexec/MvvmCore/README.md

 `bind()` method has some overloads for different needs.
 E.g. if navigation is not your case, `bind(R.layout.activity_main, MainViewModel.class)` can be used instead.

 That's it.

 With this code you'll get:

-* ViewModel instance created with necessary dependencies, injected to the activity and accessible through `model` property of the corresponding activity.
+* ViewModel instance created with necessary dependencies, injected to the activity and accessible through `model()` method of the corresponding activity.
-* Layout elements accessible through `binding` property of the activity.
+* Layout elements accessible through `binding()` activity method.
-* Initialized `NavController` accessible through `nav()` method of the activity.
+* Initialized `NavController` accessible through `nav()`activity method.

 ### Fragment
 There are MvvmCore base classes  `FragmentCore`, `BindableFragmentCore` that should be extended.